EstateJS/sites/docs/docs/guides/7-messages.md

 sidebar_position: 5
 ---

 This page is a work in progress.
-Check back tomorrow or Friday.
+Check back tomorrow (Sunday) afternoon.

 <!-- # Message - built-in SSE